-Amazing archive footage of the 1916 Rising that changed the course of Irish history was released online by the British Pathé organization in 2014 in advance of this year's centenary commemorations.
+Amazing archive footage of the 1916 Rising that changed the course of Irish history was released online by the British Pathé organization in 2014 in advance of the 2016 centenary commemorations.
 The material released digitally includes footage from the Rising and the immediate aftermath.

 The Irish Times reports that British Pathé has made its entire archive, which consists of 3,500 hours of coverage on 85,000 films, available on YouTube.

 At the time of the Rising, Pathé’s silent newsreels were the only source of news as we now know it.

 Cameras captured the Easter Rising and the events surrounding it.

 Footage shows British soldiers receiving tea and food from women on the street.